JosefJantzen/CampingDiary/README.md

 You can find all the todos [here](#todos).

 The app is completely written in Java and uses Room (SQLite) as a local database. <br>
+The App uses the [Places API](https://developers.google.com/maps/documentation/places/web-service) and [Maps SDK for Android](https://developers.google.com/maps/documentation/android-sdk/overview) to get informations about places, the user selected, view them on a map, etc. To compile and [use the app](#use-the-app), you need your own api key.

 ## Brief overview
 The main page of the app gives you an overview during your trip.
 The app tracks where you spent your night and all the fun events you did, like sightseeing, hiking, etc. but also things like fueling, supply and disposal of your camping car and your mileage.
 In addition there is an overview of the money you spent in all the different types of activities during your trip.<br><br>